 Plant Flowering Bulbs

 There are a few flowering bulbs that you can grow or force indoors.

 This year, I am really loving all the amaryllis that I started growing.

-I received a bunch from Gardener’s Supply that started blooming on Christmas Day and are still blooming today!
+I received a bunch from Gardener’s Supply that started blooming on Christmas Day and is still blooming today!
 They are fabulous!

 If you are new to gardening and want something that will bloom with NO CARE AT ALL, try the waxed amaryllis bulbs.